blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/popping-text.md

 ## Popping Text

 `Popping Text` is the runtime floating combat text feedback used for damage/heal numbers.
-It is configured from [Floating Combat Text Settings] and displayed by bar runtime modules.
+It is configured from [FloatingCombatTextSettings] and displayed by bar runtime modules.

 ![](../../static/img/20260508-170846.png)